-Sabrina is from Australia and started a Master in Management (MIM) at London Business School in 2016.
+Sabrina is from Australia and started a Masters in Management (MIM) at London Business School in 2016.
 In her third blog, she talks about the differences between the first and the second term at London Business School.

 Term 2 wrap-up